 David Creedon is an Irish photographer known for creating images that merge fine art with documentary photography.
-Described by the Irish Independent as Cork’s Vermeer for his painterly style where his meticulous compositions weave portraiture with storytelling.
+The Irish Independent has described him as “Cork’s Vermeer,” a reference to his painterly style and the meticulous compositions through which he blends portraiture with narrative.

 David’s artistic practice has earned recognition through exhibitions at major institutions, including the National Portrait Gallery in London, the National Gallery of Ireland, and the Irish Museum of Modern Art.
 His work has also been widely showcased across Europe, the United States, Asia, and Africa, affirming its universal resonance.